muttoni/cadence-symbols/README.md

 ]
 ```

-Any additional uses for the <- symbol?
-File a PR!

 ## <-! (lower than, hyphen, exclamation mark) (Force-assignment move operator)

-Assigns a resource value to an optional variable if the variable is nil (if it is not nil, it aborts)
+Assigns a resource value to an optional variable if the variable is `nil` (if it is not nil, it aborts)

 This is only used for resources, as they use the move operator.
 [More info](https://docs.onflow.org/cadence/language/values-and-types/#force-assignment-operator--)